vanthinh91/maguttiCms/README.md

 ## About maguttiCms
-Open source multilingual Laravel 8.x CMS with shopping cart and  socialite login.
+Open source multilingual Laravel 8.x CMS with shopping cart and social login.

 ## Version
 Laravel 8.x

-maguttiCms is released using Laravel 8.x and Boostrap 5
+maguttiCms is released using Laravel 8.x, Vue 3 and  Boostrap 5

 ### How to Install